-There is a wide range of cool hostels in Thailand; some of them are perfect for solo-travelers, and couples, others for the party and moon-light festival.
+There is a wide range of Thai hostels; some of them are perfect for solo-travelers, and couples, others for the party and moon-light festival.

 Thailand is vast, culturally rich and packed full of good vibes.